The French Alternative to the Smoke Sesh: L’apéro

 A Love Letter to The Humanities

 In practically every finance internship interview, I’m asked some variation of the same question—why Art History?
 I’ve come to understand art history as the history of culture: how we creatively express ourselves, respond to the world around us, and protest.
-Art is constantly in conversation with itself; artists revisiting and reinventing themes, variations, and subject […]
+Art is constantly in conversation with itself; artists revisiting and reinventing themes, variations, and […]

 When Will the Ivory Tower Speak Again?